Backlund Transformations for Darboux Integrable Differential Systems: Integrable Extensions of Darboux Integrable Differential Systems

 \end{Theorem}

-The rank equalities {\bf [ii]} imply that the number of independent Darboux invariants for $\hZ$ and $\cZ$ is increased from the number of independent Darboux invariants for $\hV$ and $\cV$ by exactly the fiber dimension of the submersion $\bfp$.
+The rank equalities {\bf [ii]} imply that the number of independent Darboux invariants for $\hZ$ and $\cZ$ exceeds the number of independent Darboux invariants for $\hV$ and $\cV$ by exactly the fibre dimension of the submersion $\bfp$.